Rivers, Ridges and Rainforests

 Accommodation: Bush Lodge

-Room type: Twin tents with shared bathrooms
+Room type: Twin tents with comfortable beds with shared bathrooms

 Bike: 76km